Chamika Karunaratne: Controversies

 A leaked report of national chief selector Pramodya Wickremasinghe claimed that Chamika was more keen on extra-curricular activities than focusing on national commitments during the 2022 ICC T20 World Cup in Australia.
 The report further highlighted that Chamika Karunaratne had even skipped training sessions just to meet and accommodate female companions at his hotel room during the middle of the ICC T20 World Cup showpiece in Australia.
 It was further revealed that Chamika had even lied by saying he was unwell whenever he missed the crucial training sessions during the T20 World Cup campaign.
 The report also claimed that Chamika Karunaratne was more interested and focused on meeting the ladies of Sri Lankan origin who have been domiciled in Australia.
 Another revelation from Wickremasinghe's report is that Chamika had allegedly harassed a married woman in Australia which included indecent proposals made by Chamika towards the said woman.
 The matter came into light when the husband of the particular married woman contacted the team manager of the Sri Lankan national cricket team.
 Wickremasinghe also wanted Chamika to immediately undergo a psychological counselling before making a comeback return to the national set-up.

 He was dropped from Sri Lankan squad for the home bilateral ODI series against Afghanistan due to his poor run of form in international cricket and his axing even raised eyebrows of many including the sports minister Roshan Ranasinghe who expressed his unhappiness and disappointment over the removal of Chamika Karunaratne from the ODI squad and he also requested a report from SLC regarding the matter.
 The sports ministry also delayed the approval of the national ODI squad for the series against touring Afghanistan mainly owing to Chamika's ousting from the team.
 It was also revealed that current national head coach of Sri Lanka, Chris Silverwood openly shown no interest in having Chamika back into the national side after Silverwood had lost trust on him.
 However, Sunday Observer spotlighted that the rationale behind Chamika Karunaratne's axing is that he did not endorse and did not support the born-again cult.
-Further, Sunday Observer claimed that there is an hidden mafia in the name of so-called born-again cult group which has been forcing the national players to follow their religious practices in order to retain their places in national team.
+Further, Sunday Observer claimed that there is a hidden mafia in the name of so-called born-again cult group which has been forcing the national players to follow their religious practices in order to retain their places in national team.